burakayy7/blog--old/_posts/2021-03-26-SR-Latch-Memory.md

 ![Schematic](assets/images/sr1.jpg)

+In this configuration, the circuit maintains a 'memory' of which button was pressed, and it's visialized through the LEDs.

 *this was actually built more than 2 years ago and it's been some time.
 I don't exactly remember the A1 and A2 functions and I am too lazy to spend time trying to figure it out right now because I have a lot going on!
 Sorry!